 Hello Eat Your Green-ers,

-As always, if you’re stuck as to what to do with anything please let me know and I’ll try to give you some ideas.
+As always, if you’re stuck as to what to do with anything, or really struggling to like something that’s in your box, please let me know and we’ll try to help.

 EYG Extras – for veg box customers only (not shop)…

 We have limited amounts of organic wholefoods (flour, strong flour, lentils, pasta, oats, pulses, and mroe) which we are happy to sell to our box customers.
 Please note – these are not available to those coming to the shop as we don’t have enough stock.
 If you get a veg box from us and want anything let me know and I can tell you the price.